 You won’t find any interior cabins on these ships; every room on an UnCruise has a view.
 While room categories do vary, every room has a window that I found to be incredibly mindful of the company.

-There was mornings that we would wake up, open the curtain and watch Alaska unfold in front of us in the privacy of our room.
+There were mornings that we would wake up, open the curtain and watch Alaska unfold in front of us in the privacy of our room.

 If we were in our room and the crew came over the speaker to announce a whale sighting, we could also choose to view the activity from our room.
 It doesn’t get much better than that.